 - Software update failure troubleshooting

-- Emerging regulatory compliance (Such as WP29 and CCPA)
+- Emerging regulatory compliance (such as WP.29)

 Features and Functionality of Off-the-Shelf Solutions

 Companies that specialize in connected vehicle software platforms are able to offer solutions to OEMs that are unquestionably cheaper and faster to integrate, but sometimes come with customization limits.

 Existing systems are designed to accommodate the needs across multiple customers and the flexibility to customize features varies between providers, though some features such as cybersecurity are becoming standardized as the automotive industry adapts to new regulations such as WP.29 from the UNECE.